 The consultant made it clear that it would be very difficult to undertake research in people who in general remained in good health, albeit with congenital disabilities and impairments.
 He also couldn’t quantify percentages.

 Over the years I have come to know more about my presenting symptoms, but I still have no information about my non-verbal memory or cognitive functions.
-Through snippets of help over the years and understanding myself more, I understand my presenting symptoms.
+Through snippets of help over the years and understanding myself more, I understand snippets of my presenting symptoms.

-If my parents had taken more of an active role and asked questions about my struggles, my consultants might have been able to piece more of my presenting symptoms together.
+I know that if my parents had taken more of an active role and asked questions about my struggles, my consultants might have been able to piece more of my presenting symptoms together.

 I must accept what I know and come to terms with the fact that in my lifetime I may never be able to fill the extra pieces of the jigsaw.